 While there may be very little that you can personally do about it, remember for a moment the unacceptably large percentage of our population who are not included in our economy, to whom providers of financial services would be a meaningless term.

-This chapter is a look at some institutions behind the provision of financial services in the country.
+This page is a look at some institutions behind the provision of financial services in the country.

 Education and training